silverbulletmd/silverbullet/docs/Guide/Task Management.md

 This guide walks you through a project and task management workflow.
 You'll learn how tasks, frontmatter, linked tasks, and queries combine into a lightweight project tracker — no extra tools needed.

 # 1. Create a project page
-Make a page called "Website Redesign" with structured [[Frontmatter]]:
+Make a page called "Website Redesign" with structured [[Concept/Frontmatter]]:

 ```yaml
 ---